DNS over TLS

 In a policy, you can also define the port that’s used for DoT.
 By default, ETP Client uses port 443 as this port is likely allowed in enterprise firewalls.
 However, you also can select port 853.
 If you use port 853, make sure this port is available and allowed in your firewall.
 For more information on how to configure your firewall, see Update enterprise firewall, on-premise proxy, and allowlists.

-When DoT is enabled for ETP Client, the client shows a padlock icon to indicate that traffic is private and encrypted with TLS.
+When DoT is enabled for ETP Client on a laptop or desktop computer, the client shows a padlock icon to indicate that traffic is private and encrypted with TLS.